polserver/polserver/README.md

 Compiling in Windows
 ---------

-If you're compiling it for the first time, you need to unpack the boost library by running `prepare_boost.bat` in the `lib/` folder.

-In the folder `pol-core`, run `buildDistWin.bat` to create a complete package in `dist`.
-Alternatively, open the Visual Studio solution (e.g., pol-2012.sln) and choose to build the solution (Ctrl+Shift+B).
+You need atleast cmake version 3.0.
+Open the cmake gui select the CMakeLists.txt in the root folder and select your installed Visual Studio version e.g. `Visual Studio 15 2015 Win64`.
+As build directory it is recommended to use `bin-build`.
+Now simply press configure+generate and you can directly open the solution file in your IDE.
+After building the binaries are located in the `bin` folder.

-Minimum compiler version: Visual Studio 2012 (Express editions might require the Windows SDK to be installed.)
+Minimum compiler version: Visual Studio 2015

 <b>Warning:</b> We can not easily debug dumps from self-compiled cores.
 Make sure you save the `.pdb` and `.exe`!

 Compiling in Linux
 ----------

-Make sure you have the required libraries installed: boost, zlib, tinyxml and the mysql client (if SQL supported is desired).
+Make sure you have the required libraries installed: zlib and the mysql client (if SQL supported is desired).
-Boost libraries are also shipped with the source.
-If you choose to use the provided version, unpack them with:
-* `cd lib`
-* `tar xjf boost_1_63_0.tar.bz2`
-* `cd ..`

-Then run the following commands (you need at least CMake 2.8):
+Then run the following commands (you need at least CMake 3.0):
-* `cd pol-core/bin-build`
+* `cd bin-build`
 * `./build_linux.sh`

 Minimum compiler version: GCC 4.9 or LLVM/Clang 3.5.